l2c2technologies/ai-ddc-assistant/README.md

 * The logged-in Koha username.
 * The borrowernumber of the logged-in user (if available).

-This information helps in understanding the usage patterns and costs associated with the AI assistant at individual bibliographic record level.
+This information helps in understanding the usage patterns and costs associated with the AI assistant at individual bibliographic record level. *(See Image 5)*

 ## Features

 * **AI-Powered Suggestions:** Uses various Large Language Models (LLMs) via OpenRouter to generate DDC23 suggestions.
-* **Model Selection:** Allows users to choose from a list of available LLMs, each with potentially different performance and cost.
+* **Model Selection:** Allows users to choose from a list of available LLMs, each with potentially different performance and cost. *(See Image 2)*
 * **Contextual Prompting:** Constructs a detailed prompt for the AI using the bibliographic information available in the MARC fields (245$, 020$a, 520$a, 650$a).
-* **Clear Presentation:** Displays the AI-generated DDC suggestions in a modal dialog, highlighting the most suitable suggestion (if identified by the AI).
+* **Clear Presentation:** Displays the AI-generated DDC suggestions in a modal dialog, highlighting the most suitable suggestion (if identified by the AI). *(See Image 1)*
 * **Integration with Koha:** Allows users to easily select a suggested DDC number, which will then populate the 082$a field in the bibliographic record within the Koha interface.
-* **AI Analysis View:** Provides an option to view the raw response from the AI model for better understanding of its reasoning.
+* **AI Analysis View:** Provides an option to view the raw response from the AI model for better understanding of its reasoning. *(See Image 4)*
-* **OpenRouter Credit Information:** Displays the user's OpenRouter API credit balance and usage.
+* **OpenRouter Credit Information:** Displays the user's OpenRouter API credit balance and usage. *(See Image 1)*
 * **Usage Tracking:** Records information about the AI model used and the token consumption in the 538$a field of the bibliographic record.

 ## Prerequisites